 2. Foster to Adopt in Kansas

-For those who intend to foster to adopt in Kansas, you first become a foster parent for a child with the potential to adopt them should they become eligible.
+For those who intend to foster to adopt in Kansas, you first become a foster parent for a child with the intent to adopt them should they become eligible.
 While most children in Kansas foster care don’t ever become eligible for adoption, priority when considering adoptive parents is generally given first to any other biological family members who might be able to care for the child, and then to the foster parents who’ve been caring for him or her.

 3. Adopting through Foster Care in Kansas

 When adopting through foster care, you don’t always have to become a foster parent first.
 Instead, you can request to only be matched with children who are already eligible for and awaiting adoption.

 2. The Kansas Foster Care Adoption Subsidies that may be Available to You

 Adoption from foster care is the most cost-effective type of adoption in Kansas, but some hopeful parents worry about the costs of raising a child who is adopted from foster care.
 Many of these children have specific physical, mental, developmental or medical needs, and many families need some assistance in order to meet those needs.
 A foster care adoption subsidy can help an adoptive family access the things their child requires, such as counseling services, tutoring or medical care.

 The amount of financial assistance that you’ll receive as a foster or adoptive parent through state-funded adoption subsidies will vary based primarily on the needs of the child(ren) you adopt, but most families who complete a Kansas foster care adoption are eligible for some kind of adoption assistance.

 3. Who Can Foster to Adopt in Kansas or Adopt through Foster Care